-Our fitness habits tend to fly out the window (or porthole, or whatever) when we travel.
-But that’s no excuse to not stay fit.
-If you follow these seven tips for how to stay fit while traveling, there’s no need to leave your six-pack behind.
-You might even pick one up as a souvenir!
+Fitness habits tend to fly out the window (porthole, sunroof, whatever) while traveling, but with these nine tips for how to stay fit while traveling, there’s no need to leave your six-pack behind.

 How can we be so sure?